platformsh/platformsh-docs/src/tutorials/composer-auth.md

-# Authenticated Composer repositories
+---
+title: "Authenticated Composer repositories"
+weight: 1

+sidebarTitle: "Authenticated Composer"
+description: |
   Some PHP projects may need to leverage a private, third party Composer repository in addition to the public Packagist.org repository.
-Often, such third party repositories require authentication in order to download packages, and not everyone is comfortable putting those credentials into their Git repository source code (for obvious reasons).
+Often, such third party repositories require authentication in order to download packages, and not everyone is comfortable putting those credentials into their Git repository source code (for obvious reasons).<br><br>

-To handle that situation, you can define a `env:COMPOSER_AUTH` [project variable](/development/variables.md#project-variables) which allows you to set up authentication as an environment variable.
-The contents of the variable should be a JSON formatted object containing an `http-basic` object (see [composer-auth specifications](https://getcomposer.org/doc/03-cli.md#composer-auth)).
+  To handle that situation, you can define a <code>env:COMPOSER_AUTH</code> <a href="/development/variables.html#project-variables">project variable</a> which allows you to set up authentication as an environment variable.
+The contents of the variable should be a JSON formatted object containing an <code>http-basic</code> object (see <a href="https://getcomposer.org/doc/03-cli.md#composer-auth">composer-auth specifications</a>).<br><br>

   The advantage is that you can control who in your team has access to those variables.
+---

 ## Specify a third party repository in `composer.json`